rafarroyo/RiverBuilder-Essentials/README.md

 # RiverBuilder-Essentials
 Essential files for the RiverBuilder package on CRAN.

-See https://cran.r-project.org/web/packages/RiverBuilder/index.html for package details.
+See https://cran.r-project.org/web/packages/RiverBuilder/index.html for the official CRAN package details.

 **Input.txt**